SAP-samples/teched2022-IN264/exercises/ex1/README.md

 Please perform the following steps to validate the required entitlements:

-1. Enter your BTP subaccount and choose from the left hand navigation the **Entitlements** entry.
+1. Enter your SAP BTP subaccount and choose the **Entitlements** entry from the left hand navigation.

-2. Search now for "Task Center" to ensure the service is entitled for the subaccount:
+2. Search for "Task Center" to ensure the service is entitled for the subaccount:
 <br>![](/exercises/ex1/images/manual_check_stc_entitlem.png)

 3. Additional search for "Launchpad" to validate also that this service is entitled for the subaccount.